UKCA Deadline Extended Indefinitely

 - the address of the manufacturer and any storage facilities

 Most products must be supplied to the end-user with a declaration of conformity.
-The declaration of conformity declares key information about the product, including:
+F2 Labs’ UKCA certification & compliance consulting will assist you with making sure that the declaration of conformity declares key information about the product, including:

 - your name and full business address